jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-deactivate.md

 #### <a id='auto-configuration-deactivate-classes'></a>Complete Set of Auto-configuration Classes

-The current set of auto-configuration classes in Spring Boot for VMware GemFire includes:
+The current set of auto-configuration classes in [spring-boot-gemfire-name] includes:

 - `CacheNameAutoConfiguration`